Self-stabilising Byzantine Clock Synchronisation is Almost as Easy as Consensus: Introduction

 In order to meet these requirements, it is necessary that nodes can estimate the progress of time.
 To this end, we assume that nodes are equipped with (continuous, real-valued) hardware clocks that run at speeds that may vary arbitrarily within 1 and $\vartheta$, where $\vartheta \in O(1)$.
 That is, we normalize minimum clock speed to $1$ and assume that the clocks have drift bounded by a constant.
 Observe that in an asynchronous system, i.e., one in which communication and/or computation may take unknown and unbounded time, even perfect clocks are insufficient to ensure any relative timing guarantees between the actions of different nodes.
 Therefore, we additionally assume that the nodes can send messages to each other that are received and processed within at most $d \in \Theta(1)$ time.
 The clock speeds and message delays can behave adversarially within the respective bounds given by $\vartheta$ and $d$.

-In summary, this yields a highly adversarial model of computing, where further restrictions would render the task infeasible: \begin{enumerate} \item transient faults are arbitrary and may involve the entire network, \item ongoing faults are arbitrary, cover erroneous behavior of both the nodes and the communication links, and the problem is not solvable if $f\ge n/3$~\cite{dolev86impossibility}, and \item the assumptions on the accuracy of local clocks and communication delay are minimal to guarantee solvability. \end{enumerate}
+In summary, this yields a highly adversarial model of computing, where further restrictions would render the task infeasible: \begin{enumerate} \item transient faults are arbitrary and may involve the entire network, \item ongoing faults are arbitrary, cover erroneous behavior of both the nodes and the communication links, and the problem is not solvable if $f\ge n/3$~\cite{dolev86impossibility}, and \item without any bounds on the accuracy of local clocks and on the communication delay, good synchronisation cannot be achieved: Even without clock drift, unbounded message delays lead to unbounded skew~\cite{lundelius84}, and if clocks have unbounded drift, trivial indistinguishability arguments show that no bounds on pulse frequency can be maintained. \end{enumerate}